darkrenaissance/darkfi/doc/src/dev/contrib/contrib.md

 Join our DarkIRC chat and ask to speak with the core team.

-Usually the best time would be our weekly Monday meetings at 16:00 CET.
+Usually the best time would be our weekly Monday meetings at 15:00 UTC.

 If it's sensitive and time critical, then we will get in touch over DM, and we will post a message on dark.fi to confirm our identity once we're in